patmckernan/Project-1/README.md

 - My host machine IP address: 172.14.134.91

-Machines within the network can only be accessed by accessing the DVWA container throuh Jump-Box VM.
+Machines within the network can only be accessed by accessing the DVWA container through Jump-Box VM.

 - The only machine that can access is Elk-1 server is Jump-Box VM through DVWA container through a peering connection with origin IP 10.0.0.4.